MantisVision/webUtils/docs/aframe.md

 	volume: { type: "number", default: 0 }
 }
 ```
 - videoelem: id of the videoelement which will serve as the source of the media stream.
-Alternatively, media stream can be passed directly through the newdata event (see below)
+Alternatively, media stream can be passed directly through the newstream event (see below)
-- width: width resolution of the video; if not given, it either read from videoelem or from the data that came throuh the data event
+- width: width resolution of the video; if not given, it is either read from the videoelem or from the data that came throuh the data event
 - height: height resolution of the video; if not given, it either read from videoelem or from the data that came throuh the data event
 - volume: volume level from 0 (mute) to 1 (full volume)

 #### Event listeners
 ryskstream listens for the following events that you can emit on its element (i.e. ``<a-entity>`` or
 ``<mantis-ryskstream></mantis-ryskstream>``):
-- newdata: this event should emitted each a new data has arrived.
+- newdata: this event should be emitted each time a new data has arrived.
 The following object should be passed as the payload:
 	- version: version of the RYSK/SYK data
 	- data: Typed array containing encoded RYSK/SYK data
-- newstream: instead of giving id of the video element through the HTML attribute, you can emit this event and as the payload pass directly the mediastream in the following object:
+- newstream: instead of providing the id of the video element through the HTML attribute, you can emit this event and pass the mediastream directly as the payload in the following object:
 	- width: width resolution of the video passed in the stream
 	- height: height resolution of the video passed in the stream
 	- stream: MediaStream object